QPC-database/ExcludeMyIP/README.md

 # ExcludeMyIP
 A Google Analytics tool to exclude your own (home/work) IP.
-See it live at www.excludemyip.com.
 The source code of this project may also serve as a good starting point for creating your own web application utilizing Google APIs.

 ## Development
 To run this web application locally on your computer, all you need is Python